harrycresswell/cu/content/changelog/24-01-16-changelog.md

 I’ve also added the following:

 - 404 page template
-- Favicons
+- Missing favicons

-- Open external links in a new tab.
+And, I’ve added some functionality that causes external links to open in a new tab.
+You can read more about this in [Markdown Render Hooks](https://gohugo.io/templates/render-hooks/) in the Hugo docs.